EXPLAINER: What is driving the current Israel-Gaza violence

 Israeli airstrikes have killed 11 people, including a senior commander from the Palestinian Islamic Jihad, an Iran-backed militant group, who was slain in a targeted attack.

-That came following the arrest this week of another senior Islamic Jihad leader in the West Bank in what’s been a monthslong Israeli operation to round up Palestinians suspected of attacks.

-Militants have fired dozens of rockets at Israeli cities and towns, disrupting life for tens of thousands of people.
+Militants have fired dozens of rockets at Israeli cities and towns, disrupting life for hundreds of thousands of people.

 Here's a look at the latest round of violence: